Many organizations use succession planning as a means to develop and promote employees from within.

 These outside contacts and experiences give the new supervisor fresh perspectives and ideas that they can bring back to the organization.

-- The new supervisor should be encouraged to minimize social interactions with former coworkers because of the inevitable conflicts that arise during performance appraisal time.
+The new supervisor should be encouraged to minimize social interactions with former coworkers because of the inevitable conflicts that arise during performance appraisal time.

-- The new supervisor should be taught how to respond to inappropriate and awkward requests that may come from former coworkers.
+The new supervisor should be taught how to respond to inappropriate and awkward requests that may come from former coworkers.
 Yes, employees will try to take advantage of relationships for personal gain.

-- The new supervisor should be taught about rater errors in the performance appraisal process so they don’t make biased evaluations.
-Everyone is susceptible to these errors, but particularly someone who was once friends with the person they are appraising.
+The new supervisor should be taught about rater errors in the performance appraisal process so they don’t make biased evaluations.

-- The new supervisor should be closely monitored and encouraged to seek out help to deal with the day-to-day issues that arise when overseeing other employees.
+The new supervisor should be closely monitored and encouraged to seek out help to deal with the day-to-day issues that arise when overseeing other employees.

-Employees are an organization’s greatest asset.
+Employees are an organization’s greatest asset and should be treated as such.